dddmoesddd/AccountingDemo/README.md

 docker run --rm -it -p 15672:15672 -p 5672:5672 rabbitmq:3-management

-now  run  the project  and you must  see swagger of those microservice
+now  run  the project  and you must  see swaggers of those microservices

 ***for update voucher give voucher number between ""